Skip to main content

 Most VoIP systems will provide SIP account details for you to put into your SIP phones.

-Or you can use a SIP Service provider or ITSP (Internet Telephony Service Provider) to do it all for you.
+Alternatively you can use a SIP Service provider or ITSP (Internet Telephony Service Provider) to do it for you.

 This is sometimes called IPBX (Internet PBX).

-The advantage is that you can keep your existing phone numbers, and that internally the system will operate without your internet connection.
+Advantage: Keep your existing phone numbers.
+Internally the system will operate without your internet connection.

-The other possibility is to use something like asterisk which includes the server components (Media, gateway and SIP) all together.
+Alternatively something like Asterisk includes the server components (Media, Gateway and SIP) all together.

 Although you rely on your internet connection - if it fails then all of your phones go offline